Jordan Adams (basketball, born 1994): Memphis Grizzlies (2014–2016)

-Recent years
+2017–present

 The following year, Adams joined the Portland Trail Blazers to play in the 2017 NBA Summer League.
 He played with the Sons of Westwood in The Basketball Tournament 2018, and competed with Al Wadha of Syria in the Dubai International Basketball Championship in 2019.
 In February 2019, Adams was acquired by the Rio Grande Valley Vipers of the NBA G League.
 He appeared in two games, averaging 1.5 points, before being waived in March.

 In March 2020, Adams joined Venados de Mazatlán of the CIBACOPA of Mexico.
 In two games, he averaged 23.5 points, 7.0 rebounds, 1.5 assists, and 2.0 steals per game.

-On July 17, 2020, Adams signed with Libertadores de Querétaro of the Liga Nacional de Baloncesto Profesional.
+On July 17, 2020, Adams signed with Libertadores de Querétaro of the Liga Nacional de Baloncesto Profesional (LNBP).
 After posting 34 points and 10 rebounds against Panteras de Aguascalientes, he was named LNBP player of the week on October 25.
 He averaged 25.4 points, 5.1 rebounds, 3.5 assists, and 2.2 steals per game.
 On November 19, 2020, Adams signed with Club Comunicaciones of the Liga Nacional de Básquet.
 He played with Comunicaciones until April 2022.

 After a stint with Libertadores de Querétaro in July and August 2022, Adams played for Club Atlético Aguada in October and November 2022.
 In February 2023, Adams joined with Gladiadores de Anzoátegui in Venezuela.
+In December 2023, Adams signed the Dewa United Banten of the Indonesian Basketball League (IBL).
+In August 2024, Adams signed with San Miguel Beermen of the Philippine Basketball Association (PBA) as the team's import for the 2024 PBA Governors' Cup.
+In December 2024, Adams returned to the Dewa United Banten for the 2025 IBL season.